 - Apathetic Citizens: The residents of Oakey Oaks, are quite frankly complete jerks, that'll only give Chicken Little the time of day if he wins a ball game for them.

 - Audible Gleam: Made by a penny that distracts the Mayor.

-- Barefoot Cartoon Animals: Most of the cast.
+- Barefoot Cartoon Animal: Most of the cast.